List of Hazbin Hotel and Helluva Boss characters: Charlie Morningstar

-Charlie Morningstar (voiced by Erika Henningsen) is the main protagonist and founder of the Hazbin Hotel.
+Charlie Morningstar (voiced by Jill Harris in the pilot, singing voice in the pilot by Elsie Lovelock, and Erika Henningsen in the series) is the main protagonist and founder of the Hazbin Hotel.
 She is the daughter of King Lucifer and Queen Lilith, and was born in Hell.
 Charlie is optimistic and cares deeply for the well-being of her people, which is not taken seriously by the majority of demons in Hell.
-She was confirmed to be bisexual by series creator Vivienne Medrano on her Twitter account.
+She is bisexual.

 Vaggi

-Vaggi (formerly Vaggie) (voiced by Stephanie Beatriz) is the manager of the Hazbin Hotel and Charlie's girlfriend.
+Vaggie / Vaggi (voiced by Monica Franco in the pilot and Stephanie Beatriz in the series) is the manager of the Hazbin Hotel and Charlie's lesbian girlfriend.
 She is highly supportive of Charlie and has a quick temper, but she often tries to be a level-headed and rational person, and she struggles to keep the hotel's image from being tarnished by Charlie and Angel Dust's antics.
-Vaggi was once an Exorcist angel, and after sparing a defenseless demon child, she was betrayed by Lute, stripped of her position, and mutilated.
+Vaggi was once an Exorcist angel, but after sparing a defenseless demon child, she was betrayed by Lute, stripped of her position, and mutilated.
 She was saved by Charlie, who, initially unaware of her angelic nature, fell in love with her.
+Her name is initially spelled "Vaggie" until she changes it to "Vaggi" in the second season.
 She was originally a character in the webcomic ZooPhobia, where she was called "Vaggie Motha".

 Angel Dust

-Anthony "Angel Dust" (voiced by Blake Roman), or simply Angel, is a gay spider demon, an adult entertainer, and the first volunteer for Charlie's rehabilitation program.
+Anthony "Angel Dust" (voiced by Michael Kovach in the pilot and Blake Roman in the series), or simply Angel, is a gay spider demon, an adult entertainer, and the first volunteer for Charlie's rehabilitation program.
 He does not take Charlie's cause seriously, and often gets into mischief behind her back.
 He is in a toxic relationship with his abusive boss, Valentino.
 Despite Angel Dust's insolence, he genuinely cares about his friends and strives to better himself, even if he is not keen on showing his softer side.
 He was originally a character in the webcomic ZooPhobia.